sylviequin/SA-Electricity-Market-Investment-thesis/README.md

 ## About

-This project was prepared as part of the **BUSA8031 Business Analytics Project** at Macquarie Business School, supervised by Professor Stefan Trueck.
-It applies the analytical conventions of energy finance consulting and the visual conventions of the AEMO Quarterly Energy Dynamics report series.

 The analysis is intended to demonstrate quantitative analytical capability in the energy finance domain.
 It is not investment advice.

 ### Author